 8. Villafranca Lemon

-Sicily is believed to be the hometown of this variety.
+Sicily is believed to be the hometown of this variety of citrus.
 In 1875, it was brought to Florida, USA, and brought to California shortly later.
 Today, it is mostly planted commercially in Israel and northwestern Argentina.

 The fruit is oval-shaped with a very prominent beak.
 The skin is somewhat rough and bright yellow when ripe.
 Generally, this lemon is harvested in winter, and it prefers a cooler climate.